Skip to main content

 The red dots show what percentage of the poorest children or youth are attending education in comparison to the richest – shown in blue.
 You can change education level from primary to lower secondary education and above at the top of the chart.

 In tertiary education, gaps are widest in middle-income countries.
-For example, in Serbia, 77% of the richest but less than 28% of the poorest attended any form of post-secondary education.
+For example, in the Philippines, 61% of the richest but less than 20% of the poorest attended any form of post-secondary education.

-In Colombia, the respective shares were 64% and 7%.
+In Nepal, the respective shares were 48% and 5%.

 It is even more revealing to look at the way gaps change as children go through their education.

-Looking at gender gaps in Benin below shows the extent to which girls drop out the higher the level of education.
+Looking at gender gaps in Burkina Faso below shows the extent to which girls drop out the higher the level of education.

 Alternatively, selecting wealth shows how much gaps accumulate over the course of the education trajectory at the expense of the poorest, with barely any of them attending past upper secondary.